LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/travel-notification.md

 | botAgentSkillName | The skill name to transfer to |

 ### Dialog templates
-This bot template contains a dialog template which allows you to easily copy over the primary data collection flow independently from the bot template.
+This bot template contains a [dialog template](conversation-builder-dialog-templates.html) that allows you to easily copy over the primary data collection flow independently from the bot template.

 #### Travel data collection
 Gathers user information on their upcoming travel and debit/credit cards they intend to use.